mitchellkolb/concurrent-threads/README.md

 ---
 # Acknowledgments
-This codebase and all supporting materials was made as apart of a course for my undergrad at WSU for CPTS XXX - XXX in the Spring of 2022.
+This codebase and all supporting materials was made as apart of a course for my undergrad at WSU for CPTS 360 - Systems Programming C/C++ in the Spring of 2023.